MWschutte/scalar-jepsen/doc/blog.md

 In this project we have used the testing framework [Jepsen](https://github.com/jepsen-io/jepsen).
 Jepsen is a testing tool created by Kyle Kingsbury to analyze the consistency and reliability of distributed databases under various failure scenarios.
 Jepsen works by subjecting the database system to a series of tests that simulate real-world network and hardware failures, such as node crashes, network partitions, and message loss.
 There are other tools we could have used to test Cassandra's consistency, for example [Cassandra's stress testing tool](https://cassandra.apache.org/doc/latest/cassandra/tools/cassandra_stress.html).
 However, that tool is more specialized in testing benchmarking performance or identifying system bottlenecks, while Jepsen is specialized in testing consistency guarantees.

 Jepsen tests generate histories, and checkers are then used to verify the correctness of the histories against a formal model of the expected behavior.
 In our project, we used the [Knossos checker](https://github.com/jepsen-io/knossos), which implements the [Wing and Gong](https://doi.org/10.1006/jpdc.1993.1015)  linearizability checker, to test for linearizable consistency.
 Although [Porcupine](https://github.com/anishathalye/porcupine) is another checker that could be used for testing linearizability, we chose Knossos because previous Cassandra testing had been performed using it and because it is easily integrated with Jepsen.
-We also adapted some of the checkers found in the Jepsen GitHub repository for our strong consistency test and bank transaction test.
+We also adapted some of the checkers found in the Jepsen GitHub repository for our first and third tests.

+### Nemesis

+The nemesis we chose to use for our tests are: Crash, which ‘crashes’ a node, stopping it and restarting it later also wiping its data.
+Bridge, where the network is partitioned into two halves of two nodes where both halves can communicate with the fifth bridge node, and Halves: which partitions the nodes into two subnetworks of size three and two.

 ### Nondeterminism: